Skip to content

 You'll notice we group all changes based on their labels like feature, bug, documentation, etc.

-All looking good, what's next?
+All good, what's next?

-The best part comes now.
 Replace the placeholder [Human readable summary of changes] with what you'd like to communicate to customers what this release is all about.
-Rule of thumb: always put yourself in the customers shoes.

 These are some questions to keep in mind when drafting your first or future release notes: